apple cranberry crumble pie

 - 1 1/2 Tbsp maple syrup

-- Prepare crumble topping: Whisk together oats, flour, brown sugar, cinnamon, nutmeg, and salt in a medium bowl.
+- Prepare crumble topping: Combine oats, flour, brown sugar, cinnamon, nutmeg, and salt in a medium bowl.
 Cut in butter with a pastry blender until large crumbs form.
 Chill until ready to use.

 - Prepare filling: Whisk together sugar, brown sugar, arrowroot starch, cinnamon, cloves, nutmeg, and salt in a large bowl.
 Melt butter in a large skillet; add cranberries and apples and cook over medium-high heat until apples are slightly tender and cranberries begin to split.
 Add brandy and maple syrup, and cook 1 minute more.
 Add fruit to sugar mixture and toss together until combined.

 - Spoon filling into chilled bottom crust and sprinkle with crumble topping.
-Place pie on preheated baking sheet and bake for 65 minutes, until golden and filling is bubbling.
-Cool pie on a wire rack for at least 4 hours before serving (filling thickens as it cools).
+Place pie on preheated baking sheet and bake for 60 to 65 minutes, until golden and filling is bubbling.
+Cool pie on a wire rack for at least 3 hours before serving (filling thickens as it cools).